Cultural Meaning of Mayan Textiles of Guatemala Revealed

 Meg: Is there another area that has particularly vibrant textiles?

-Marco: When I talk about Guatemalan textiles, there’s no way that we cannot talk about Lake Atitlan.
+Marco: When I talk about the textiles of Guatemala, there’s no way that we cannot talk about Lake Atitlan.
 These are costumes from villages around the lake.
 The name of the department is Solola and it is also the name of the capital of the whole department.
 Around the lake there are about 12 villages, and just in that area, about three or four different languages are spoken.

 In Santiago on Lake Atitlan, very small, small figures were typical and very popular.
 The figures are all different–birds, flowers, trees and people.
 Now, birds are a new thing for them.
 Young girls are trying to do something different, and they come up with the birds, which is really nice.
 It makes it more expensive because it takes more time than doing the small ones.